Lyonk71/jvim/README.md

 # jvim
 For a Jupyter Notebook like experience in Vim.

-*Note to advanced users - Using the installers below will replace your .vimrc and .tmux.comf.*
+*Note to advanced users - Using the installers below will replace your .vimrc and .tmux.comf.
+If you care, it should be easy enough to fork the repo and update those files to meet your needs.*

 ## Installation
 ### Download the repository: